pffy/decoy-app/README.md

 $ cd foo
 ```

-4. In the new folder, we clone the `decoy-app` repository from GitHub and change the working directory again as follows:
+4. In the new folder `~/foo`, we clone the `decoy-app` repository from GitHub and change the working directory again as follows:

 ```bash
 $ git clone https://github.com/pffy/decoy-app
 $ cd decoy-app
 ```

+We are now in the folder `~/foo/decoy-app`.

 5. Before we continue, we authenticate.
 ```bash